DTACK Grounded

 DTACK Grounded was a computer hobbyist newsletter published from July 1981 to September 1985 by Hal W. Hardenberg.
 Subtitled "The Journal of Simple 68000 Systems", the newsletter was dedicated to the proposition that the Motorola 68000 CPU could be used to build simple, fast computers.
 In 1981 this was a revolutionary idea.
-This was before 68000-based personal computers like the Sharp X68000, Macintosh, Amiga, and Atari ST had been created.
+This was before 68000-based personal computers like the Macintosh had been created.
 In 1981 Motorola was marketing the 68000 solely as a CPU for Unix workstations.
 Hal believed that the 68000 could be used as a simple embedded microprocessor as well, and used the newsletter to explain how to do that.

 Editor Hal W. Hardenberg

 Hal was the editor of the newsletter and wrote almost all of its content.
 The ostensible purpose of the newsletter was to promote Hal's company's line of 68000-based hardware and software.
 However, Hal never let that get in the way of telling a good story or explaining how to design or build a fast computer.
 He was a hardware engineer and a businessman who also knew how to write software.
 His newsletter was full of amusing and educational stories about the way the personal computer hardware business worked, and strong opinions about the best way to design personal computer hardware and software.